 Wharton's Global Modular Courses (GMCs) transport undergraduate, full-time MBA and MBA Program for Executives students beyond Wharton's Philadelphia and San Francisco classrooms to offer an opportunity to get truly involved in learning material pertinent to a particular geographic region around the world.
-The idea of the GMCs is to expose students to a unique combination of local immersion, course concepts and emerging business issues.
+The idea of the GMCs is to expose students to a unique combination of local immersion, course concepts,and emerging business issues.
 The topics and locations of these courses are chosen to give students first-hand exposure to business challenges and opportunities in regions undergoing rapid change.
 The cities and courses will vary and availability is limited, dependent on your term schedules and course capacity.
-Second-year MBA Program for Executives students will receive priority in courses with enrollment limitations, unless otherwise noted.
+Second-year MBA Program for Executives students will receive priority in courses with enrollment limitations unless otherwise noted.
 GMCs are typically offered in December and March, during University Winter and Spring Break times, and a limited number may also be offered in May.
-Students may not miss any time in an on-campus course to attend a course held off campus, including Global Modular Courses.
+Students may not miss any time in an on-campus course to attend a course held off-campus, including Global Modular Courses.
 Students who knowingly register for courses that create a scheduling conflict or who schedule travel that results in missed class time may be dropped from the course that creates the conflict and denied future modular courses.
 Failure to attend all class sessions may have negative repercussions on grades as well.
 This may limit a student's ability to enroll in these global courses depending on the academic calendar for their class.
-The worldwide COVID-19 pandemic has disrupted the amount and type of travel available.
 Information about GMC opportunities will be available in the Fall semester.